HDLMake/hdl-make/docs/index.rst

 Check environment (``check-env``)
 ---------------------------------

-Check environment for HDLMAKE-related settings.
+Check environment for HDLMake-related settings.
 This scan the top Manifest and report if the potentially used tools or/and environment variables are met or not.

 Print manifest file variables description (``manifest-help``)
 -------------------------------------------------------------